Kaithal State: Family background

 The polity was founded by Jat Sikhs of the Sidhu gotra (clan).
 It was founded by Desu Singh, who was a sardar from the Dallewalia Misl and an apparent descendant of a Sikh saint, Bhai Dayala (or Bhai Dayal Das).

 Dayal Das was a Sikh saint who is noted for saving the life of Mai Fatto, when her family attempted to commit female-infanticide.
 Mai Fatto later became the wife of Baba Ala Singh of Patiala.
-Ala Singh and Fatto would visit the Bhais at Bhuchuke for advice.
+Ala Singh and Fatto would visit the Bhais at Bhucho for advice.
 Dayal Das had a son named Gurbaksh Singh.
 Gurbaksh Singh assisted the Patiala rulers as a soldier and later established his own state, whilst other sources attribute the establishment of Kaithal to his son Desu.
 The eldest son of Gurbaksh Singh and brother of Desu Singh was Budh Singh.

 Desu Singh was one of six sons of Gurbaksh Singh of Lalpur (died 1760; Gurbaksh was an ally of Ala Singh of Patiala) and was closely allied with the Phulkian family.
 Desu Singh is said to have had a saintly disposition, earning him the bhai (brother) appellation.